isabella232/apprendasmoketests/ApprendaAPIClient/AccountPortalSwagger/csharp-client/docs/SubscriptionsApi.md

             var apiInstance = new SubscriptionsApi();
             var applicationVersionKey = applicationVersionKey_example;  // string | Required.
-Concatenation of application alias and version alias as 'AppAlias-VersionAlias' var body = new Body(); // Body | Array of plans and the number of new subscriptions to create for each plan (optional)
+Concatenation of application alias and version alias as 'AppAlias-VersionAlias' var body = new SubscriptionRequest(); // SubscriptionRequest | Array of plans and the number of new subscriptions to create for each plan (optional)

             try
             {
                 // Create a new subscription
-                InlineResponse2004 result = apiInstance.ApiV1ApplicationVersionsApplicationVersionKeySubscriptionsPost(applicationVersionKey, body);
+                UnpagedResourceBaseSubscription result = apiInstance.ApiV1ApplicationVersionsApplicationVersionKeySubscriptionsPost(applicationVersionKey, body);
                 Debug.WriteLine(result);
             }
             catch (Exception e)